life-itself/tao/onboarding/README.md

 Traditionally, standups are done verbally "in person" (in a live team meeting e.g. on video).
 Life Itself holds standup every weekday at 17:15 CET.
 Your Onboarder will invite you to the standup event on Google calendar.
 If you can't attend a standup call, you should post your standup in a written form in our Whatsapp group so that your team members still get an update.
 The form of standup, either written or verbal, is as follows:

-* Plan (What is your plan for today?)
+* Plan (What is your plan for the next 24 hours?)
-* Recap (What did you accomplish yesterday?)
+* Recap (What did you accomplish during the last 24 hours?)
-* Blockers (Is there something getting in the way for you to complete your tasks)
+* Blockers (Is there something getting in the way of you completing your tasks)
-* Availability (What is your availability for today?)
+* Availability (What is your availability for the next 24 hours?)

 ```md
 * Last 24h: ...